 5. See Hollywood Blvd Walk of Fame and the Hands & Footprints at Grauman’s Theater

-If Hollywood is of any interest to you, then you’ll want to hop into your to get a taste of it.
+If Hollywood interests you, you’ll want to hop over to Hollywood Blvd to get a taste of it.
 You don’t even need to leave your car to see Hollywood Blvd.
 You can drive right through and see the most popular things from your car seat: Walk of Fame, Grauman’s Theater, Dolby Theater (formerly the Kodak Theater), and more.
-You can drive down Hollywood Blvd all the way to Highland Ave and then turn around.
+You can drive down Hollywood Blvd to Highland Ave and then turn around.

 However, if you want to get out and experience Hollywood on foot, The Hollywood & Highland shopping center is a great place to start as it has a great parking garage near everything.
 Parking garage: click here for more info.

-It’s home to the world-famous Walk of Fame and is within walking distance of other popular tourist destinations like Grauman’s Theater and the Dolby Theater.
+It’s home to the world-famous Walk of Fame and is within walking distance of other popular tourist destinations like Grauman’s and Dolby Theater.

-Hollywood Blvd is world-famous for its Walk of Fame, which is home to more than 2,600 stars that commemorate celebrities from all industries.
-If you’re a movie lover, then you’ll definitely want to walk the Hollywood Blvd Walk of Fame.
+Hollywood Blvd is world-famous for its Walk of Fame, home to more than 2,600 stars commemorating celebrities from all industries.
+If you’re a movie lover, you’ll want to walk the Hollywood Blvd Walk of Fame.

-You can also check out Grauman’s Chinese Theater, which is a historic theater that’s home to the hand and footprints of popular celebrities.
-It’s fun to see what size hands or feet of celebrities that may match yours.
+You can also check out Grauman’s Chinese Theater, a historic theater home to the hand and footprints of popular celebrities.
+It’s fun to see what size hands or feet of celebrities may match yours.

 Hollywood & Highland | Google Map It

 6. See the Hollywood Sign